SejanMahmud76/student-management-project-with-Csharp/README.md

 ## Properties: Implement properties for the above fields with appropriate access modifiers
 (typically public get/set for general data access, or public get and private set if you want to control how the value is set internally).

+## Constructor:
+Create a constructor to initialize the name, dateOfBirth, and rollNumber of the student.